JoaoLourencao/React-Dev-Libs/README.md

 # React-Dev-Libs
-Repository with libs and tools for web development in React and React Native.
+Repository with libs and tools for web development in React and mobile development in React Native.

 # React